tengge1/ShadowEditor/README.md

 3. Double click `service.reg` in the `scripts/service_win` folder.
 4. Open `Windows Services Manager`, start `ShadowEditor` service.

+## Create Windows Desktop with Electron

+[Click](utils/electron/README.md) to see how to create a windows desktop application with Electron.

 ## Frequently Asked Questions

 1. Failed when upload models.